 He started his career at J.P.Morgan in Mergers & Acquisitions in Frankfurt and has graduated from Zeppelin Universität.

 Benno is married to Nina, who co-founded the art project Various Others Munich.
-They have one daughter.
+They have two daughters.

 Eduard joined PMB Capital in July 2018 and works on both the advisory and investment side of the business.